shrinerb/shrine/doc/plugins/derivatives.md

 attacher.derivatives #=> { one: #<Shrine::UploadedFile> }
 ```

-You can use the plural `Attacher#remove_derivatives` for removing multiple
+You can also use the plural `Attacher#remove_derivatives` for removing multiple
 derivatives:

 ```rb